 Yield to Maturity vs. Yield to Call

 Typically a bond issuer will call a bond only if it will result in a financial gain.
 For example, if the interest rate drops below a coupon rate, the issuer may decide to recall the bond to borrow funds at a lower rate.
-This is similar to the idea that when interest rates drop, homeowners refinance their homes.
+This situation is similar to when interest rates drop and homeowners refinance their home loans.

 For investors that use callable bonds for income, yield to call is significant.
-Suppose the issuer decides to call the bond at any time, especially when the interest rates are lower than when the investor purchases it.
-In that case, a reinvestment may not yield the same return to support the investor’s lifestyle, and they may feel it necessary to take on more risk by investing in a different bond or other security.
+Suppose the issuer decides to call the bond when the interest rates are lower than when the investor purchases it.
+If an investor decides to reinvest their payout, they may have a tough time finding a comparable bond that offers the yield they need to support their lifestyle.
+They may feel it necessary to take on more risk, looking to high-yield bonds.

 Limitations of Yield to Maturity

-It’s important to note that YTM calculation excludes taxes.
-While some bonds, like municipal bonds and U.S Treasury bonds, may be tax-exempt on a federal and state level, most bonds are taxable.
+It’s important to note that YTM calculations exclude taxes.
+While some bonds, like municipal bonds and U.S Treasury bonds, may be tax exempt on a federal and state level, most other bonds are taxable.
 In some cases, a tax-exempt bond may have a lower interest rate but ultimately offer a higher yield once taxes are factored in.

 While the 4% yield for Bond X remains the same, the after-tax yield for Bond Y is 3.8%.
 While it seemed like the less lucrative of the two options up front, Bond X should ultimately yield a higher return after taxes.

-One alternative to choosing individual bonds is to invest in bond mutual funds or bond ETFs (exchange-traded funds), which are composed of similar types of issuers, maturities, and quality.
+One alternative to choosing individual bonds is to invest in bond mutual funds or bond exchange-traded funds (ETFs).